tuanduc8t1/AI-Headshot/INSTALL.md

-# Cloning and installing for the project
+# Cloning and installing everything for the project

 ### Installation
 Clone the SimpleTuner repository and set up the python venv: